 In figure 2.154 there is an asterisk () before the melting temperature.
 This indicates that this primer does not meet the requirements regarding melting temperature.
 In this way, you can easily see why a specific primer (represented by a dot) fails to meet the requirements.

-Figure 2.154: Clicking the dot will select the corresponding region, and placing the cursor upon the dot will reveal an information box.
+Figure 2.154: Clicking the dot will select the corresponding primer region.
+Hovering the cursor over the dot will bring up an information box containing details about that primer.

 Figure 2.155: The Primer parameters.